yanlynnnnn/tp/docs/DeveloperGuide.md

 * 3b.
 Invalid details provided.
   * 3b1.
 Homerce displays an error message.
   Use case resumes at step 1.

+* 3c.
+Appointment is marked as done.
+  * 3c1.
+Homerce displays an error message.
+  Use case resumes at step 1.
 </pre>
 <br>